 “Oh, love.”
 Suzy squeezed her arm.
 “You will be.”

 She could see in Phoebe’s face that she would have said more if they weren’t in a room full of people.

-“Do you want some liquid courage?
+“Do you want me to get you something from the bar?
 John said it was all right if I gave you a straw.”

 “Yes,” Phoebe said gratefully.
 “A salty dog, please.
 With gin.”
-You couldn’t really drink a cocktail with a salt rim with a straw.
+You couldn’t really drink a salt-rimmed cocktail with a straw.
 Suzy hesitated, then went and got the drink.
 Phoebe downed it in about three swallows.
 “Do you want another?”